 Although over 30 years ago, I must still thank my two friends for joining me on that trip – and for putting up with my limited management skills at the time.
 Don and I are still good friends and meet regularly but I haven’t seen John for many years.

-If any AROnline reader wants to have a go at completing the trip – just one word of advice.
+Finally, if any AROnline reader wants to have a go at completing the trip – just one word of advice.
 Make sure the ‘chuffin tow-bar is a good ’un!